baharmon/lectures/content/point-cloud-aesthetics/_index.md

 ## Time Series
 ### [January](https://xyz.cct.lsu.edu/data/hilltop/meadow.html)
 {{< note >}}
 A time series of point clouds can be collected by repeatedly surveying a site with lidar or photogrammetry.
-Time series enable change over time to be analyzed visually and quantitatively.
-Change over time can be represented through a sequence of iconic, yet analytic point cloud renderings such as transects, each representing a discrete event in time.
+Change over time can be represented visually through a sequence of iconic, yet analytic point cloud renderings such as transects, each representing a discrete event in time.
 {{< /note >}}

 ---